-I used to always tell new consultants that in their role as a recruiter they would be selling our brand to prospective clients; they would be selling their expertise and credibility to candidates and potential customers; they would be selling candidates to clients, and opportunities to candidates.
+The role of a recruiter is to sell their agency’s brand to prospective clients; they would be selling their expertise and credibility to candidates and potential customers; they would be selling candidates to clients, and opportunities to candidates.

-I would also have to remind them that often the hardest sell would be to their colleagues sitting right alongside them.
+Also, sometimes the hardest sell is to their colleagues sitting right alongside them.
 After all, if they had a great candidate but no role, or a fantastic opportunity but no candidates, perhaps their colleagues would be able to help them out.

-Surely a colleague would be happier to make half a fee by splitting it with you than to lose the candidate to a competitor.
-Right?
+Surely a colleague would be happier to make half a fee by splitting it than to lose the candidate to a competitor.
 Right?

 Often the hardest sell of all in agency land is to your peers!

 Recruiting is sales if you’re an independent recruiter